Viking & American Cruise Lines Mississippi River Cruise Comparison (2026): An Expert Weighs In

 Viking & American Cruise Lines Mississippi Comparison includes details on where ships are built

 Viking, together with Italian shipbuilder Fincantieri, had to partner with a company called Edison Chouest Offshore, better known for servicing the deep-sea oil community, to construct its only vessel on the Mississippi.
 The process was complicated enough that, at this point, Viking has no confirmed plans to build any other U.S.-flagged ships, though it does operate its expedition fleet (Viking Octantis and Viking Polaris) on the Great Lakes on sailings between the U.S. and Toronto, Canada.
+(On the other hand, American offers several Great Lakes itineraries all on the U.S. side of the Lakes aboard the new 130-passenger American Patriot, between Buffalo and Syracuse, Buffalo and Milwaukee, and round-trip Milwaukee.)

-Both lines are affected by this; we had service gaffes on both voyages that would be unthinkable on an oceangoing ship, from a waiter who showed up too stoned to work and was later fired; to rotating through four (yes, four!) cabin stewards in a single weeklong voyage as each subsequently deserted the vessel in port.
+Both lines are affected by this; we had service gaffes on both voyages that would be unthinkable on an oceangoing ship, from a waiter who showed up too stoned to work and later was fired; to rotating through four (yes, four!) cabin stewards in a single weeklong voyage as each subsequently deserted the vessel in port.

 Mississippi River Cruise stopping at Baton Rouge